charlieshao5189/charlieshao5189.github.io/source/_posts/language/2018-04-09-nosklærer-karense.md

 Kjempefint
 Herlig

-# 318:desto, til tross for, nemlig, uansett, skikkelig, liksom...
+# 318: desto, til tross for, nemlig, uansett, skikkelig, liksom...
 desto                 the
 til tross for         despite
 nemlig                in fact